 To obtain access to the French health system, residents without an "E" certificate have choice between :

-- insure a TOTAL private medical policy (called 1st Euro coverage to provide basic + additional cover)
+- buying a FULL private medical policy (called 1st Euro) coverage to provide basic + additional cover)

-- paying 9% of total incomes to CPAM and getting a Carte Vitale to obtain access like "E" residents
+- obtaining the CPAM (Caisse Primaire d'Assurance Maladie or Sécurité Sociale) cover and getting a Carte Vitale to obtain access

 Then, additional medical cover is advisable.

-This card contains no medical information but only administrative details.
+This plastic card has no medical information but only administrative details.

 It is the third part payment " Tiers payant ".